-Maeve Brennan and Imran Perretta are the recipients of the fifth edition of the Jerwood/FVU Awards.
-The project has awarded £20,000 to each artist, both within the first five years of their practice, to develop significant new moving-image works.
-The finished films are now on show at Jerwood Space, London, until 3 June 2018.
+Maeve Brennan and Imran Perretta were the recipients of the fifth edition of the Jerwood/FVU Awards.
+The project awarded £20,000 to each artist, both within the first five years of their practice, to develop significant new moving-image works.

 At a time when social and geopolitical upheaval has prompted the mass displacement and migration of people across the globe, Imran Perretta’s film 15 days examines how the face of the refugee has been dehumanised, often anonymised, and frequently demonised.

 The artists were selected from over 170 applications by Noor Afshan Mirza, artist and co-founder of no.w.here; George Vasey, co-curator, Turner Prize 2017 and curatorial fellow at Newcastle University; Steven Bode, Director, FVU; and Sarah Williams, Head of Programme, Jerwood Visual Arts.

 George Vasey comments: